iTwin/itwinjs-core/simpleviewtest/README.md

   npm start
   ```

+## Using SimpleViewTest

+* Upon starting SimpleViewTest, an initial iModel will automatically be loaded from the Hub (unless a local one was specified via an environment variable).
+From here, there are many tools in the top banner of the application that may be used.
+* Users may open a new iModel by clicking the briefcase icon and navigating to a local file location.
+* Users can switch between stored views via the view dropdown menu.
+* The remaining tools contain ways to rotate the model, select parts of the view, undo and redo actions, and toggle on/off the camera as well as other view state settings.

 ## Dependencies

 * Installed dependencies for SimpleViewTest may be found in the generated node_modules directory.
 Since SimpleViewTest is but a part of a larger monorepo, the dependencies here are provided as symlinks into a master node_modules directory managed by the build tool Rush.